All Thyroid Lab Tests: The Full Panel & Follow Up Panel

 If you have further questions please use this FAQ.

-If you have any other questions that aren’t listed here please post them in the comments so that I can add to this list.
+If you have any other questions that aren’t listed here please post them in the comments so that I can add them to this list.

 You don’t need to be fasting for thyroid lab tests and technically you can take them at any time of the day.